benkozi/CECE/combo-test-runner/design/design.md

     sweep: Sweep
 ```

+A sweep value list may instead be a **regex string**, expanded (fullmatch)
+against the enum's values into the sorted matching list at load time — so
+`mapalgo: ".*"` always means every value, including ones added after the
+suite was written, and `run.yaml` records the expanded list (the run stays
+reproducible as enums grow).
+A regex matching nothing, like an invalid one,
+fails the load.
+See
+`design/feat/20260716-1647-exhaustive-maccity.md`, whose
+`exhaustive-maccity-run-only-suite.yaml` sweeps `".*"` on every dimension
+(1,440 combinations, run on demand — typically with `--dry-run` first).

 Duplicate sweep values, duplicate stream names, and unknown keys are all
 rejected at load; sweep selectors (stream names, species keys, entry counts)
 are validated against the loaded base config at session start, before any